dotnet/AspNetCore.Docs/aspnetcore/security/data-protection/configuration/overview.md

 > The extension method <xref:Microsoft.Extensions.DependencyInjection.DataProtectionServiceCollectionExtensions.AddDataProtection%2A> returns an <xref:Microsoft.AspNetCore.DataProtection.IDataProtectionBuilder>. `IDataProtectionBuilder` exposes extension methods that you can chain together to configure Data Protection options.

 > [!NOTE]
-> This article was written for an app that runs within a docker container, where it will always have the same path and, therefore, the same application discriminator.
-If you need to run an app in multiple environments (e.g. local and deployed), set the default application discriminator for the environment.
+> This article was written for an app that runs within a docker container.
+In a docker container the app always has the same path and, therefore, the same application discriminator.
+Apps that need to run in multiple environments (e.g. local and deployed), must set the default application discriminator for the environment.
 > Running an app in multiple environments is beyond the scope of this article.

 The following NuGet packages are required for the Data Protection extensions used in this article: